gwax/www-gwax/posts/2009/05/dreams-have-flowed-like-sand-down-a-beach-dune.rst

 Something that I have been acutely noticing is that I have had extremely vivid dreams every time that I have slept or napped.
-The dreams have been vivid to a degree that might be described as bordering on hullucination.
+The dreams have been vivid to a degree that might be described as bordering on hallucination.
 I suspect that the dreams have been present on account of the adequacy of the sleep that I have been receiving.
-I am inclined, however, to attribute the vividness to the potency and desication of the sun and heat.
+I am inclined, however, to attribute the vividness to the potency and desiccation of the sun and heat.
 It is, perhaps, as if I had ventured into the desert to undertake a vision quest of sorts.